 Canada in recent years has caused much controversy as it has passed laws which infringe on the privacy of its citizens.
-Driven by a need to maintain their privacy there has been increasing growth in the demands for VPN’s in Canada as people assert their need to keep their browsing history private
+Driven by a need to maintain their privacy there has been increasing growth in the demands for VPN’s in Canada.
+People are asserting their need to keep their browsing history private

-Canada is a member of the 5 eyes Surveillance alliance with Australia, New Zealand, the UK and the USA, an intelligence sharing organization which has since extended to 14+ countries and has came into existence during World War 2, when these 5 countries agreed that pooling intelligence would be the only way they could effectively defeat the Nazis.
+Canada is a member of the 5 eyes Surveillance alliance with Australia, New Zealand, the UK and the USA.
+The 5 eyes isan intelligence sharing organization which has since extended to 14+ countries and has came into existence during World War 2.
+During WW2, these 5 countries agreed that pooling intelligence would be the only way they could effectively defeat the Nazis.

-In the Post 9/11 Age Canada has stood tall with its closest ally the United States and introduced a number of increasingly invasive Acts which allow for increased surveillance.
+In the Post 9/11 Age Canada has stood tall with its closest ally the United States.
+They have introduced several increasingly invasive Acts which allow for increased surveillance.

 2011, Copyright Modernization Act

-An update to a previous act gave extended powers to the government to monitor copyright infringements, the most notable addition was that ISP (Internet Service Providers) in Canada must monitor, record and notify users of any copyright infringements based on their internet usage.
-This indicated extensive data retention and browsing history information on the part of ISP’s as well as actively dissuading torrenting copyrighted material
+An update to a previous act gave extended powers to the government to monitor copyright infringements.
+The most notable addition was that ISP (Internet Service Providers) in Canada must monitor, record and notify users of any copyright infringements based on their internet usage.
+This indicated extensive data retention and browsing history information on the part of ISP’s.
+The Act also actively dissuaded torrenting copyrighted material

 2014, Protecting Canadians from Online Crime Act

-Originally put forward as a veiled attempt to combat cyberbullying, the Act finally passed Congress on the fifth time of asking after extensive push back from members concerned about privacy, and the fact that the bill had very little to do with cyberbullying.
-Though extensive powers were granted for the government to remove nonconsensual and potentially underage pornographic images, what many picked up on was the concept of “legal access”.
-This gave Canadian authorities far reaching powers of surveillance on Canada’s online activities with little reason needed for doing so on a case by case basis
+Originally put forward as a veiled attempt to combat cyberbullying.
+The Act finally passed Congress on the fifth time of asking after extensive push back from members concerned about privacy.
+Though extensive powers were granted for the government to remove nonconsensual and potentially underage pornographic images.
+What concerned people was the concept of “legal access”.
+This gave Canadian authorities far reaching powers of surveillance on Canada’s online activities with little need for proof.

 2015, Anti-Terrorism Act

 Extended the previous Act brought in 2001 after the 9/11 attacks.
-With extensive additions for inter-governmental agency sharing as well as the unprecedented allowance for the CSIS (Canadian Security Intelligence Service) the ability to hack and wiretap any device that connects to the internet
+With extensive additions for inter-governmental agency sharing.
+The Act also gave the CSIS (Canadian Security Intelligence Service) the ability to hack and wiretap any device that connects to the internet

-Canada is becoming like the UK in the wide-reaching powers it has given the government to monitor citizens, often without needing to give an explanation, as well as the extensive data retention done by Canadian ISP providers.
-Though ostensibly done on the grounds of national security, it means that millions of Canadian citizens are having their privacy breached and copious amounts of data harvested about them without their permission
+Canada is becoming like the UK in the wide-reaching powers it has given the government to monitor citizens.
+Monitoring without explanation, as well as the extensive data retention done by Canadian ISP providers.
+All on the ground of national security.
+Millions of Canadian citizens are having their privacy breached and copious amounts of data harvested about them without their permission

-Whether you’re a Netflix Lover, want original YouTube Canada content or crave some GenX you can get them all by logging onto a Canadian server using your IP address.
+Whether you’re a Netflix Lover, want original YouTube Canada content or crave some GenX.
+You can get all your favourite content by logging onto a Canadian server using your IP address.

 Many of the most popular Canadian streaming sites like Crunchyroll, Crave TV and Club Illico will be Geo IP locked.
-Meaning that unless your IP is shown to originate in Canada you may only see part of the content that you would be able to view in Canada.
-A VPN can hide your originating IP and replace it with the IP of one of its Canadian servers, allowing you to access all your favorite content from any country in the world.
+Meaning that unless your IP is shown to originate in Canada your access may be blocked.
+A VPN can hide your originating IP and replace it with the IP of one of its Canadian servers.
+This new IP allows you to access all your favorite content from any country in the world.

 Best VPN for Canada